-If you wish the service of the Church Organist, she will need a check of $200, payable to her, unless she is needed to rehearse with other musicians, for which additional fees will apply.
+If you wish the service of the Church Organist, a check of $200, payable to the organist is required.
+If the organist is needed to rehearse with other musicians, additional fees will apply.

 Plan to hand all checks to the officiating clergy – who will distribute them as appropriate – at the rehearsal.

 A customized and personalized service bulletin can be crafted and printed for the wedding ceremony.
 Details can be discussed with the designer by calling Graphic Innovations at 973-616-0309 during regular business hours.